Maurice Ewing: Biography

-He was born in Lockney, Texas, where he was the eldest surviving child of a large farm family.
+Ewing was born in Lockney, Texas, where he was the eldest surviving child of a large farm family.
 He won a scholarship to attend Rice University, earning a BA with honors in 1926.
 He completed his graduate studies at the same institution, earning an MA in 1927 and being awarded his PhD in 1931.
 In 1928 he was married to Avarilla Hildenbrand, and the couple had a son.
 The couple divorced in 1941.

 Ewing worked as an instructor at the Rice Institute while pursuing his PhD before joining the faculty at Lehigh University in 1930, where he served until 1944.
 While at Lehigh, he was instrumental in initiating a program in geophysics.
 In 1944 he married Margaret Sloan Kidder, with whom he had four children.

 He moved to Columbia University, becoming a professor of geology in 1947.
 In 1959 he was named the Higgins Professor of Geology at Columbia.
 Dr. Ewing (often simply called 'Doc' by those who worked with him) was the founder (established in 1949) and first director of Lamont Geological Observatory (now known as Lamont–Doherty Earth Observatory (LDEO) in Palisades, New York) where he worked with J. Lamar Worzel (gravity specialist), Dr. Frank Press (seismologist), Jack Nafe, Jack Oliver, and geologists and oceanographic cartographers Dr. Bruce Heezen and Marie Tharp.

 The former LDEO research vessel R/V Maurice Ewing was named in his honor.

 He divorced a second time, and married his third wife Harriet Greene Bassett in 1965.
 In 1972 he joined the University of Texas Medical Branch at Galveston, and was named the head of the Division of Earth and Planetary Sciences of the Marine Biomedical Institute.